cloudera/terraform-provider-cdp/docs/resources/dw_vw_hive.md

 - `async` (Boolean) Boolean value that specifies if Terraform should wait for resource creation/deletion.
 - `call_failure_threshold` (Number) Threshold value that specifies how many times should a single call failure happen before giving up the polling.
 - `polling_timeout` (Number) Timeout value in minutes that specifies for how long should the polling go for resource creation/deletion.

-<a id="nestedatt--query_isolation_options"></a>
-### Nested Schema for `query_isolation_options`

-Optional:

-- `max_nodes_per_query` (Number) Maximum number of nodes per isolated query.
-If not provided, 0 will be applied.
-The 0 value means the query isolation functionality will be disabled.
-- `max_queries` (Number) Maximum number of concurrent isolated queries.
-If not provided, 0 will be applied.
-The 0 value means the query isolation functionality will be disabled.